johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 Other advantages include immediate evidence of settlement, transaction settlement at network speed (i.e., the speed of your network connection to an OBFT node determines transaction settlement), and instant confirmation in a single round trip of communication.
 Each of these has a substantial impact on performance.

-**Ouroboros Praos**  (current protocol at time of writing, Jan 2024)
+**Ouroboros Praos**[^11]  (current protocol at time of writing, Jan 2024)

 The Ouroboros Praos paper was published in 2018 (deployed in August 2020) and is based on Ouroboros Classic, but with significant security and scalability enhancements.
 Ouroboros Praos, like Ouroboros Classic, divides transaction blocks into slots, which are then aggregated into epochs.
 Praos, on the other hand, is inspected in a semi-synchronous context and is safe against adaptive attackers, unlike Ouroboros Classic.

 It presupposes two things: that adversaries may transmit arbitrary messages to any participant at any time, and those adversaries can delay honest participant communications for more than one slot.
 Praos assures that a powerful attacker cannot guess the next slot leader and conduct a targeted attack (like a DDoS attack) to pervert the protocol by using private-leader selection and forward-secure, key-evolving signatures.
 Praos can also tolerate adversarial controlled message delivery delays and gradual corruption of individual participants in an evolving stakeholder population, which is critical for maintaining network security in a global setting, as long as an honest majority of stakeholder population is maintained.

-**Ouroboros Genesis** (paper 2018, not deployed at time of press, but in development)
+**Ouroboros Genesis**[^12] (paper 2018, not deployed at time of press, but in development)

 Ouroboros Genesis was the fourth version of the protocol and built on Ouroboros Praos by including a unique chain selection mechanism that allows parties to bootstrap from a genesis block — without the requirement for trusted checkpoints or assumptions about prior availability.
-Genesis also proves the protocol’s universal composability, demonstrating that it may be used with other protocols in real world configurations without weakening its security posture.
+Genesis also proves the protocol’s universal composability,[^13] demonstrating that it may be used with other protocols in real world configurations without weakening its security posture.
 This boosts its security and long-term viability, as well as that of the networks that use it.
 Genesis is in development and will allow the IOG relays to finally be turned off, which along with the peer-to-peer deployment, will complete the decentralization of the physical network.

 Genesis is being implemented by Tweag (*Tweag.io*).
-Their Director of Engineering gave an explanation of Genesis at the Dubai Cardano Summit
+Their Director of Engineering gave an explanation of Genesis at the Dubai Cardano Summit[^14]

 > so it's effectively..if you're concerned about these ...what are called long range attacks.
 So attacks that would target the chain in the past, with the intent of having an impact on the future... now Ouroboros is is provably secure under certain conditions provided that the nodes are always online, but if a node joins the network, then those those guarantees don't apply, and so Ouroboros Genesis is about saying 'let's allow nodes to not join the network without needing to talk to a trusted relay'... so this is about decentralization